SinaMajdieh/Sorts/README.md

 ```

 ## Bubble Sort
-Using Bubble Sort algorith to sort the array bot ascending and descending by giving Ascending parameter false or true.
+Using Bubble Sort algorithm to sort the array both ascending and descending by giving Ascending parameter false or true.
-You can pass int array or float64 array to BubbleSort.
+You can pass int array or float64 array to BubbleSort function.
 This function does NOT affect the array and returns a []float64 slice.

 You can use it like this: